rainu/backup2glacier/README.md

 ## Release History

+* 0.2.3
+    * ask for the password if no one is in the database and no corresponding argument is giving
 * 0.2.2
     * Fix nil pointer error if there is a glacier job of type != "ArchiveRetrieval"
     * Fix nil pointer error if upload failed